 Requirements for a Freight Broker License in PA

 While there is no state-specific freight broker license in PA, all brokers must have a federal license through the Federal Motor Carrier Safety Administration (FMCSA).
-After you complete your chosen training program, take the following steps to get the proper licensure for a freight broker job:

 - Complete a Unified Registration System application to receive a U.S. Department of Transportation number.